Ishi: Early life

 Robert Anderson wrote, "Into the stream they leaped, but few got out alive.
 Instead many dead bodies floated down the rapid current."
 One captive Indian woman named Mariah from Big Meadows (Lake Almanor today), was one of those who did escape.
 The Three Knolls massacre is also described in Theodora Kroeber's Ishi in Two Worlds.

 Since then more has been learned.
 It is estimated that with this massacre, Ishi's entire cultural group, the Yana/Yahi, may have been reduced to about sixty individuals.
 From 1859 to 1911, Ishi's remote band became more and more infiltrated by non-Yahi Indian representatives, such as Wintun, Nomlaki, and Pit River individuals.

 In 1879, the federal government started Indian boarding schools in California.
 Some men from the reservations became renegades in the hills.
 Volunteers among the settlers and military troops carried out additional campaigns against the northern California Indian tribes during that period.

 In 1908, a group of surveyors came across the camp inhabited by two men, a middle-aged woman, and an elderly woman.
 These were Ishi, his uncle, his mother, and a woman who was either a relative or wife of Ishi's.
-The former three fled while the elderly woman tried to hide herself, as she was crippled and unable to flee.
+The former three fled while the elderly woman tried to hide herself, as she was disabled and unable to flee.
 The surveyors ransacked the camp, taking fur capes, arrows, bows, and nets.
 When Ishi appeared near Oroville three years later, he was alone and communicated through mime that his three companions had all died, his uncle and mother by drowning.